Using Your Paycheck Protection Program Payment for Transportation Businesses During COVID-19

 Not all insurance companies allow you to do all the types of trips listed above on ONE policy.
 But WE do.
 If you don’t already accommodate these types of trips and want to, please contact us to see if your current policy allows for medical and courier trips.

-Also, if you are high risk or live with someone who is – please take precaution in working during these times.
+Also, if you are high risk or live with someone who is – please take precautions in working during these times.
 Working through a pandemic is not for everyone but if you are willing and able – your customers will be forever grateful to you for helping them out when they needed it most!

 Written by Laura Loftus who is an Executive Broker/Sales and Underwriting Manager with more than 10 years of experience insuring business in the For-Hire, Livery & Shared Economy industries.
 Looking for a quote on your business?
 Call us Monday – Friday, 8 am to 5 pm pacific: 800-980-1950 or email us anytime!